Anton de Kom: Aftermath

 In 2008, Vereniging Ons Suriname rediscovered manuscripts which were lost in the 1960s.
 The manuscripts contained the movie scenario Tjiboe, parts of the novels Ons bloed is rood and Om een hap rijst (For a bit of rice), and several Anansi-stories, a spider who represents skill and wisdom in folktales of the Akan people.
 The archives were presented to Michiel van Kempen by Anton de Kom's children Ad and Judith de Kom, and are on display at the Literature Museum.

 In 1981, the Pontewerfstraat in Frimangron, Paramaribo was renamed to Anton de Komstraat.
 On 17 October 1983, the University of Suriname was renamed the Anton de Kom University of Suriname in honor of De Kom.
 In 2007, the LBR Lecture, an annual lecture against racism and discrimination organised by the Resistance Museum, was renamed Anton de Kom Lecture.
-A documentary film about him, Peace, Memories of Anton de Kom, by filmmaker Ida Does, was produced in 2012.

 In 2020, de Kom was added as a subject on the Canon of the Netherlands.
 De Kom is the first Surinamese citizen to be added to the 50 vital subjects to be taught in school in the Netherlands.
 Ingrid van Engelshoven, Dutch Minister of Education, stressed that the shadow sides of society needed to be addressed as well.
 A film about Anton Kom is in the making as of 2020.